nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

 at the end of the workshop, open your azure portal and delete the ressource groups.

-**INSTALL KUBERNETES LAB** : Go to the VM with putty and deploy the AKS cluster fith Azure Voting App from each VM with this command (about 20 minutes to install on each VM):
+**INSTALL KUBERNETES LAB** : Go to the VM with putty and deploy the AKS cluster fith Azure Voting App from each VM with this command (about 20 minutes to install on each VM - skip the warning):

     sudo apt-get install git -y
     cd;if [ -d "./dynatracelab_azure-voting-app-redis" ];then rm -rf ./dynatracelab_azure-voting-app-redis;fi